Connect with us

 “Tate Reeves talks real tough and acts real wimpy,” Presley said.
 “I look forward to cleaning his clock across my home region of North Mississippi on Election Day where I’ve been elected four times.”

-Partisan brinkmanship may have been on display between the two candidates for governor, but there were unifying moments on Thursday to mark the of Johnny Morgan, a former state lawmaker who first organized “Good Ole Boys and Gals” in the mid-1980s.
+Partisan brinkmanship may have been on display between the two candidates for governor, but there were unifying moments on Thursday to mark the death of Johnny Morgan, a former state lawmaker who first organized “Good Ole Boys and Gals” in the mid-1980s.

 Morgan, a notable entrepreneur who was a cousin to the Oxford alderman, died in a plane crash in June and was widely viewed as a political powerbroker.
 House Speaker Philip Gunn, Lt.
 Gov. Delbert Hosemann, U.S. Sen. Roger Wicker and Reeves all paid tribute to Johnny Morgan in their speeches.